Play It Right! Play For Life.

 rather than How To Think About Doing A Thing:

-Appropriately, what this site won’t do is just give you a bunch of cool riffs, or teach songs without understanding at least the most basic language like what KEY is the song in, or show you chords without some language on how they are built, and then my own pet peeve…teach a lick without understanding how it fits rhythmically into a song.
+Appropriately, what this site won’t do is just give you a bunch of cool riffs without their rhythmic context, or teach songs without understanding at least the most basic language like what KEY is the song in, or show you chords without some language on how they are built.
+You won’t just get a brick…you’ll get an understanding of how that brick relates to the other bricks “in the wall” (YES! a made a cheesy Pink Floyd reference).
+I’ll even throw in some understanding of the mortar that holds the whole wall together.

 Let’s Get Started…